jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 1955.
 The Soviets detonate a truly massive hydrogen bomb.
 Much of my family is still in Eastern Europe.
 I'm in the United States.
 Nuclear war must be prevented.

-Computers are new, powerful, and advancing.
+Computers are new, powerful, and advancing quickly.
 I should know, I worked at Eckert-Mauchly Computer Corporation on UNIVAC models.
 I'm getting my masters in engineering from UCLA.
 I have so many resources.
 I have so much responsibility.
 I can help prevent nuclear war.

 Must get started.